 - Transports food (in the form of sucrose) upwards and downwards, depending on where food is needed.

-- Composed of companion cells and phloem sieve tubes.
+- Composed of companion cells and sieve tube cells.

 Mandatory Activity: to prepare and examine microscopically a transverse section of a dicot stem at 100x and 400x.

 - Paint brush